Search

 Adjustable Walking Stick Foldable Walking Stick Umbrella Walking Stick with Label

-Quad Cane
+2. Quad Cane

-When is a quad cane needed?
+Choose and use a quad cane

 • The height of the walking aid should be the same height as your hip.